amsoorya/TrainSurf/README.md

-> \*Existing railway apps like ixigo, ConfirmTkt, etc. do not attempt this computation at all.\*
+> Existing railway apps like ixigo, ConfirmTkt, etc. do not attempt this computation at all.

 The reason is understandable — the search space grows quickly and can be computationally heavy.
-But with the right techniques such as \*\*pruning, memoization, and priority-based search\*\*, it becomes manageable.
+But with the right techniques such as pruning, memoization, and priority-based search, it becomes manageable.

-This insight became the foundation of \*\*TrainSurf\*\*.
+This insight became the foundation of TrainSurf.